BhavyaMallela13/Point-Cloud-Clusteing/Euclidean_Clustering/Read.md

 ...$ ./cluster_extraction

-Then it will create all the clusters in the .pcd file format in the same folder.You want view them by using
+Then it will create all the clusters in the .pcd file format in the same folder.You can view them by using

 ...$ pcl_viewer cloud_cluster_0.pcd